Grab your board, goggles and gloves – we’re taking you on an adventure to Australia’s best snowboarding destinations!

 Thredbo

-If you’re looking for one of the best places to enjoy snow in Australia, Thredbo, one of the golden oldies, should be at the top of your list.
+If you’re looking for one of the best places to enjoy snowboarding in Australia, Thredbo, one of the golden oldies, should be at the top of your list.
 Offering skiing and snowboarding for all levels of ability, Thredbo is also home to a vast range of restaurants and bars that can be found on and off the mountain.
 With luxury accommodation and only a six-hour drive from Sydney (or three hours from Canberra), if you’re going to snowboard in New South Wales, Thredbo should be your go-to destination.

 The Best Snowboarding Spots in Victoria: